Turner Aquatic Conservation Lab

 Picture

-Dr. Megan Osborne (Senior Research Scientist)
+Dr. Megan Osborne (Research Professor)

-Email: mosborne@unm.edu
+Email: [email protected]

 Megan's web site and Scholar profile

 I am an evolutionary biologist with expertise in conservation and population genetics, systematics and phylogeography across a broad suite of taxa including fishes, marsupials, birds, amphibians and reptiles.
 I use empirical genetic data to understand how geological and contemporary processes act to shape how species and their genetic legacy are distributed in space and time.
-For the past 15 years, I have worked in the arid and semi-arid regions of the American Southwest on population genetics and phylogeography of freshwater fishes of the Rio Grande, Colorado River and Canadian River basins.
-Current research projects include using parentage analysis to understand the reproductive ecology of Bonytail, long-term genetic monitoring of the Rio Grande silvery minnow and comparative population genetics of Pecos and Canadian River fishes.
+For the past 20 years, I have worked in the arid and semi-arid regions of the American Southwest on population genetics and phylogeography of freshwater fishes of the Rio Grande, Colorado River and Canadian River basins.
+Current research projects include using parentage analysis to understand the reproductive ecology of Bonytail, long-term genetic monitoring of the Rio Grande silvery minnow and comparative population genomics of Pecos and Canadian River fishes.

 Picture

-Dr. Guilherme Caiero Dias (Post-Doctoral Scientist)
+Dr. Guilherme Caiero Dias (Research Assistant Professor)

-Email: gcaeirodias@unm.edu
+Email: [email protected]

 Guilherme's Scholar Profile

 I am interested in population and conservation genetics and evolution of speciation.
 I use population genetics and phylogenetic reconstructions to study the evolutionary relationships and distribution of genetic variation.
-I finished my PhD on Biodiversity, Genetics and Evolution, a joint degree from Faculty of
+I finished my PhD on Biodiversity, Genetics and Evolution, a joint degree from Faculty of Sciences of University of Porto and Faculty of Sciences of University of Lisbon, Portugal.
+During my PhD I used niche modeling and analysis of hybrid zones in a complex of lizard species to study processes involved in barriers against gene flow and the genomic build-up of reproductive isolation.
+My PhD work was based on genomic data produced with Next Generation sequencing techniques and analyzed through the most recent bioinformatics resources.

 Graduate Students